 Once you have thought things through, then re-approach the situation.
 If the issue involves the other parent, instead of waging a personal attack, stay focused on the issue at hand.
 At all costs, do what you can to appropriately manage your anger so that your children do not end up paying the price.

 Other ways to manage your anger might involve exercising, writing, deep breathing, talking to a friend or finding professional, religious or spiritual guidance.
 Most importantly, find healthy ways that work for you.

 It is also advisable to use some discretion when getting feedback or advice from others.
 Anger can often leave us feeling very vulnerable.
 While family, friends or co-workers may have good intentions, remember their perspective may be biased.
 There will be times when the advice you receive from others is not right for you or your children.
 Therefore, choose your support people wisely.
 Seek out those who are able to listen and support you in a helpful and comforting way, rather than those who want to help you fuel the fire.

 When children are feeling angry, it is important to provide them with love and understanding, as well as discipline.
 If you are having problems with how your children are handling their anger, try the following:

-- Write down with your child at least three to five healthy appropriate ways they can express their anger.
-Good examples are exercising, hitting or screaming into a pillow, keeping a journal or diary, drawing to illustrate feelings, stepping away from the situation, counting until you cool off, taking a walk or talking to someone you trust.
+- Make a list with your child of at least 3 to 5 healthy acceptable ways they can express their anger.
+Good examples are shooting hoops, running, taking a walk outside, writing why they are angry in a journal or diary, drawing their feelings, stepping away from the situation, counting until they cool off, deep breathing, taking a walk or talking to someone they trust.

 **For more practical tips and success strategies, check out PARENTING APART, the book.
 Providing separated and divorced parents the tools they need to raise HAPPY and SECURE kids.
 As a subscriber, feel free to preview a complimentary sample chapter of PARENTING APART or take a look the table of contents to see what it has to offer.